RAGHAVRAWAT123/InstaChat/README.md

     npm start

-6.Open your browser and visit http://localhost:3000 to access the chat application.
+- **Open your browser and visit http://localhost:3000 to access the chat application.**